collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 };
 ```

-While the code is quite self-explanatory, we can see that this schema will allow us to control the _volume_ of all clients as well as _mute/unmute_ them.
+While the code is quite self-explanatory, we can see that this schema will allow us to control the _volume_ of all clients as well as to _mute/unmute_ them.

 Second, let's create the file `src/server/schemas/players.js` containing the following code: